-Even buildings constructed on slabs or of concrete block can face problems – termites can work their way up a structure, eating insulation along the way to get to wooden beams, roof supports, and more.
-They feed on the cellulose that comprises wood and other plant materials, including paper and books.
+Even buildings constructed on slabs of concrete block can face problems – termites can work their way up a structure, eating insulation along the way to get to wooden beams, roof supports, and more.

 Termites are highly organized insects in the Isoptera order.
-They form large, strong colonies with queens, kings, workers and soldiers, all of them with their assigned duties.
-There are several common forms in North America that cause problems for businesses and homeowners:
+There are several common forms in North America that cause problems for businesses:

-Drywood - common in California and Florida.
-They do not come from the soil but spend their entire lives in the wood they eat.
+Drywood - common in states nearer to the coast like California and Florida, although they do not need moisture to survive.
+Unlike subterranean termites, they spend their entire lives in the wood they eat.

 Dampwood - common on the Pacific coast and in Florida, these large termites tend to infest wood that is subjected to excessive moisture, such as that in tropical or unusually rainy environments.